Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Even the best-prepared parents may be surprised by a few things that are quite normal in newborns.

-Learn more about GHB, a dangerous and addictive drug that was banned by the FDA.
+Learn more about GHB, a dangerous and addictive illegal drug.
 GHB produces a feeling of euphoria and hallucinations.
 It is popular with teens who go to all-night dance parties.

 Some children grow more slowly than others.
 Height in the low normal range is still normal, healthcare providers say.